-The Pro-forma Operating Statement, which projects Earnings before Interest, Taxes, Depreciation & Amortization ("EBITDA") for the proposed spa is presented below.
+The Pro-forma Operating Statement, which projects EBITDA for the proposed spa is presented below.
 The projections were based on the operating characteristics of the proposed spa and assumed the hotel would be operated as a component of the entire resort and thus realizes efficiencies associated with the economies of scale.